projectsveltos/sveltos/docs/addons/example_flux_sources.md

 ### Step 1: Configure Flux in the Management Cluster

-Install and run Flux in the **management** cluster and configure it to synchronise the Git repository containing the Nginx manifests.
-More information about the Flux installation can be found [here](https://fluxcd.io/flux/installation/#dev-install).
+Install Flux in the **management** cluster and configure it to synchronise the Git repository containing the Nginx manifests.
+More information about the Flux installation can be found [here](https://fluxcd.io/flux/installation/).

 Deploy a __GitRepository__ resource similar to the below.